canonical/certification-docs/Self-Test_Guide-16.04.rst

 -  Minimum loadout

-   -  Minimum of 4GiB RAM
+   -  Minimum of 4 GiB RAM

    -  1 HDD (2 with minimal RAID)